neilbrown/edlib/DOC/Developer/06-rendering.md

 will cause DAMAGED_SIZE to be set on them.
 Any pane with a larger depth will just have DAMAGED_SIZE set.

-When pane is thus requested to handle a resize, the sequence starts again from the root looking for panes that need to handle a resize.
+When a pane is thus requested to handle a resize, the sequence starts again from the root looking for panes that need to handle a resize.
 It should quickly deal with all pane.
-It finds that it needs to resize more than 1000 panes, it assumes that some pane keeps setting DAMAGED_SIZE on itself, and it aborts the loop.
+If it finds that it needs to resize more than 1000 panes, it assumes that some pane keeps setting DAMAGED_SIZE on itself, and it aborts the loop.

 ### Refresh view